JBraunsmaJr/LocalizationProject/Readme.md

 ## Notes

+- If a translation exists for one language, but not in another - a warning will appear at build to help show what's missing.

 - If you provide a `LocalizationResource` and `LocalizationLanguage`, it will default to the `CurrentCulture` for your application.

 Given: `var translatedText = Localizer.Get(LocalizationResource.SAMPLE, LocalizationLanguage.de_DE);`